 - CRICOS Code: 072809G

 - 2 years full time / 4 years part time

 - Start Year Intake - March and Mid Year Intake - July

-Biotechnology uses fundamental biological and medical knowledge to develop new processes and products in health, agribusiness and other areas of human technology.
+Biotechnology uses fundamental biological and medical knowledge to develop new processes and products in health, agribusiness, food and other areas of human technology.